 That’s one of the reasons I brought them.

 After the Halfway House café, the path winds around to the east and just beneath Clogwyn Station it cuts under the railway again, where you are faced with a steep drop-off as the path veers around to the southeast up Allt Moses.

-This is where the walk switches from a valley amble to a hill walk, and the views open out.
+This is where the walk switches from a valley amble to a proper hill walk, and the views open out.
 It’s also the point where my children started to gasp at the panoramic views, and I started to sweat at their proximity to the drop-off.
 Did I say, I don’t like heights?
-Well, I came to terms with heights for myself but not for my children.
+Well, I came to terms with heights for myself a long time ago, but not for my children.

 We swapped cameras with another couple and took group photos, then I hustled my kids away from the edge and into the spine of the ridge.

 The upper reaches of Allt Moses are steep and slippy with scree, climbing between the rail tracks and the drop-off.
 We stopped for a pork pie picnic snack, litres of water, and to take photos of what would be the best panoramic views of the day, watching the sunshine and cloud shadows passing over the hills and valleys to the north, and Glyderau to the east.